steveseguin/electroncapture/README.md

 Prototype for the OBS.Ninja desktop app.
-It's designed to be a viewer for remote streams that is "Window Capture" friendly, as it is frameless.
+It's designed to be a viewer for remote streams that is "Window Capture" friendly, as it is frameless and uses the newest version of Chromium.
 Default frameless resolution is 1280x720.

 ![example](https://github.com/steveseguin/electroncapture/raw/master/example.jpg)